Contributed by Katherine E. Schwetye, MD, PhD1, David Rodriguez, MD2, Robert E. Schmidt, MD, PhD1, Sonika Dahiya, MD1

 She re-presented in early December 2014 with word-finding difficulty and bilateral lower extremity weakness.
 MRI showed multiple punctate infarcts again within the left MCA territory as well as new punctate infarcts within the right frontal and parietal lobes compatible with the right MCA territory (Fig. 1C).
 The absent flow void compatible with left internal carotid artery high-grade stenosis or occlusion was unchanged.
 Again, extensive laboratory work-up revealed no infectious etiologies and a bone marrow aspirate was likewise negative for malignancy.
 Following treatment with high-dose intravenous steroids and a dose of Cytoxan, the patient again showed marked improvement in her mental status, and was discharged to inpatient rehabilitation in mid-December 2014.

 She was re-admitted on December 29, 2014, presenting with worsening symptoms.
 She was initially started on empiric therapies for possible bacterial and viral infections, and was soon intubated due to respiratory distress and transferred to the Intensive Care Unit.
 MRI performed December 31, 2014 showed more extensive areas of acute infarcts involving both cerebral hemispheres, most prominent in the left MCA territory (Fig. 1D).
 There was also linear enhancement along the brain surface.
 An EEG showed seizure activity, although the patient was given maximum doses of various anti-epileptic agents.
 Steroids were held until a brain biopsy could be obtained.
 The day of the planned biopsy, the patient had worsening mental status with blown pupils.
 A head CT scan showed diffuse cerebral edema resulting in uncal and tonsillar herniation.
 The patient was given 1000 mg of methylprednisolone, with no improvement.
 Osmotics were started but were withdrawn due to elevated sodium levels.
-The patient expired; a neuropathologic autopsy was performed.
+The patient expired and a limited (brain only) autopsy was performed.

 Microscopic examination revealed widespread involvement of leptomeningeal and intraparenchymal vessels by numerous discohesive, partially necrotic, malignant-appearing cells (Figs. 1I, 1J), with round, variably-sized, irregularly-contoured nuclei and coarse chromatin with some prominent nucleoli (Fig. 1K).
 Some vessels were partially or completely occluded by tumor and fibrin thrombi (Fig. 1H).
 In some foci, the tumor cells were seen within the vessel walls (Fig. 1H), although they were not unequivocally noted in the parenchyma.
-Sections of the neocortex and grossly-identified white matter lesions and periventricular areas of discoloration and softening showed multiple foci of microinfarcts, many of which were near the gray-white matter junction (Fig. 1G), particularly in areas where the vessels were much more severely and diffusely occluded by intravascular tumor.
+Sections of the neocortex and periventricular areas of discoloration and softening showed multiple foci of microinfarcts, many of which were near the gray-white matter junction (Fig. 1G), particularly in areas where the vessels were much more severely and diffusely occluded by intravascular tumor.
 Ancillary work-up showed the intravascular tumor cells to be immunopositive for CD3 (Fig. 1M), CD56 (Fig. 1N), and granzyme B (Fig. 1O) as well as for in-situ hybridization of Epstein-Barr virus encoding RNA (EBER; Fig. 1P), but predominantly negative for CD20 except for rare, small cells (Fig. 1L).
 All tumor cells were immunonegative for CD30, Alk-1, and EMA.
 A Ki-67 immunostain labeled a subset of tumor cells.
 What is your diagnosis?